LINCellularNeuroscience/VAME/README.md

 First, you should make sure that you have a GPU powerful enough to train deep learning networks.
 In our paper, we were using a single Nvidia GTX 1080 Ti to train our network.
 A hardware guide can be found [here](https://timdettmers.com/2018/12/16/deep-learning-hardware-guide/).
 Once you have your hardware ready, try VAME following the [workflow guide](https://github.com/LINCellularNeuroscience/VAME/wiki/1.-VAME-Workflow).

 ## News
+* November 2020: We uploaded an egocentric alignment [script](https://github.com/LINCellularNeuroscience/VAME/blob/master/examples/align_demo.py) to allow more researcher to use VAME
+* October 2020: We updated our manuscript on [Biorxiv](https://www.biorxiv.org/content/10.1101/2020.05.14.095430v2)
 * May 2020: Our preprint "Identifying Behavioral Structure from Deep Variational Embeddings of Animal Motion" is out!
 [Read it on Biorxiv!](https://www.biorxiv.org/content/10.1101/2020.05.14.095430v1)

 ### Authors and Code Contributors